BOND REPORT: Treasury Yields Tick Higher As Investors Settle In For Jackson Hole

 See: Existing-home sales tumble to 2017 low as supply crunch bites (http://www.marketwatch.com/story/existing-home-sales-tumble-to-2017-low-as-supply-crunch-bites-2017-08-24)

-The focus on the ins-and-outs of inflation have come back into focus as central bankers deal with the puzzling absence of price growth amid a global economic recovery.
-All 45 countries monitored by the Organization for Economic Cooperation and Development are set to grow this year, a once-in-a-decade lock-step move, according to the Wall Street Journal (https://www.wsj.com/articles/global-economies-grow-in-sync-1503507503).
-Yet inflation in the G-20, a group of the world's largest economies, slipped to 2%, its lowest level in close to eight years.

-It's why market participants will watch the reports coming out of the Kansas Fed's Jackson Hole Economic Symposium, where Draghi and Yellen will give speeches, for further clarification on the inflation outlook.

 "For the U.S., it's a more curious case [than Europe].
 It's hard to see much slack out there and not more wage pressure than it has.
-No one really knows why inflation is low there," said Luke Bartholomew.
-He's referring to the puzzling trend of labor markets reaching their tightest levels in 16 years at the same time that U.S. core inflation has posted several months of sub-2% readings.
+No one really knows why inflation is low there," said Luke Bartholomew, fixed-income strategist for Aberdeen Standard Investments.

 Market participants also want details on how Draghi intends to wind down the ECB's 60 billion euro ($70.8 billion) monthly asset-purchasing program.